zerodevapp/zerodev-docs/docs/create-wallets/integrations/privy.md

 # Privy

 :::info
-This guide is adopted from [Privy's ZeroDev guide](https://docs.privy.io/guide/guides/zerodev).
+This guide is adopted from [Privy's ZeroDev guide](https://docs.privy.io/guide/frontend/account-abstraction/zerodev).

-Privy is in closed beta.
-Email `zerodev@privy.io` to gain priority access to Privy.
+Privy is in closed beta, but you can email `zerodev@privy.io` to gain priority access to Privy.
 :::

 [Privy](https://privy.io/) is a leading Web3 onboarding solution that powers the likes of [Friend.tech](https://www.friend.tech), [Blackbird](https://www.blackbird.xyz/), and [Courtyard](https://courtyard.io/).
 It supports: